 More commonly known as “Pink Eye”, conjunctivitis is an inflammation of the protective thin layer around the eye that can be brought on by an infection, whether bacterial or viral or something as common as chlorine in pool water.
 If it is brought on with a more serious infection such as Herpes or Chlamydia, a specialist should be seen immediately.
 In any case of suspected pink eye, treatment should be sought out right away as it could go from something simple to a deeper infection that spreads to the cornea, causing vision impairment.

 This is when bleeding occurs under the protective layer of the eye, usually when a blood vessel in the eye ruptures.
 Generally a mild case requires no medical treatment and will clear itself up within two weeks.
 The best thing to do is allow the eye to rest without applying any eye drops or taking any medications which have blood thinning agents in them such as aspirin.
 They can be brought on by something simple as coughing too hard or something as serious as trauma to the eyes.
 This is a very common condition of the eye however, it can be a scary one as when a blood vessel ruptures, it causes a bloody look around the white part of the eye.
 If you have more symptoms or are worried it can be something more serious, always visit your doctor.

 Disorders of the eyes can come in many forms and will often either affect the way your eye looks from the outside or your vision.
 Vision is a crucial part of our lives, so keeping our eyes healthy and in top form is of great importance.

-This guest article was written by Missy Diaz who works from home as a freelance writer, when she’s not writing for various clients she enjoys biking, taking a good jog, walking lakeside and generally anything outdoorsy.
+This article was written by Missy Diaz who works from home as a freelance writer; she enjoys biking, taking a good jog, walking lakeside and generally anything outdoorsy.